sama1mansn/opbnb-docs/docs/tutorials/Creating-Your-Own-L2-Rollup-Testnet.md

 # Connect Your Wallet to Your Chain

-You now have a fully functioning opBNB with a Sequencer node running on http://localhost:8545.
+You now have a fully functioning l2 rollup chain with a Sequencer node running on http://localhost:8545.
 You can connect your wallet to this chain the same way you'd connect your wallet to any other EVM chain.

 # Get BNB On Your Chain